eluinstra/ebms-core/readme.txt

 Restrictions =
 ==============

+- Only HTTP(S) protocol is supported
+- 1 Channel per Action is allowed
 - Actor NextMSH is not supported.
 Only actor ToPartyMSH is supported
 - Message Acknowledgments as part of another message are not supported.
 Only Aknowledgment messages with a MessageHeader containing service 'urn:oasis:names:tc:ebxml-msg:service' and action 'Acknowledgment' are supported